• Skip to primary navigation

 Roasted Pumpkin Soup

-As it's difficult to cut through the pumpkin raw, I'd recommend roasting the whole pumpkin in the oven for 20 minutes first.
+As it's difficult to cut through the pumpkin raw, roast the whole pumpkin in the oven for 20 minutes first.
 This makes it easier to cut into chunks.
 It perhaps takes a bit longer to prepare but that way, you can call it roasted pumpkin soup!
+Don't have fresh pumpkin at hand?
+Then use tinned following the same recipe.

-I use a good tablespoon of grated root ginger which is the best for this soup.
-However, ground ginger can also be used if you can't find it.
+I use a good tablespoon of grated root ginger.
+However, ground ginger can also be used if you can't find it easily.

-Incidentally, if you love ginger, add it to chocolate macarons (recipes in my books), chocolate fondant cake, chocolate beetroot cake, rhubarb compote and to this passion fruit and chocolate cake.
+Incidentally, if you love ginger, add it to this chocolate fondant cake, chocolate beetroot cake, rhubarb compote and to passion fruit and chocolate cake.

 For a naturally creamy touch without adding any cream, toss in a few pre-cooked chestnuts in with the stock.
 The result is extra thick and the flavours just combine so well together.
 Keep a few aside to crumble on chestnuts for the garnish with some crunchy pepitas or pumpkin seeds.